prometheus.yml

 High query latency suggests frequent cache misses

-# S3 request rate spike (unexpected backend load)
+# Object-storage request rate spike (unexpected backend load).

 - alert: FirnHighS3RequestRate